-community.sops.sops_encrypt module – Encrypt data with sops
+community.sops.sops_encrypt module – Encrypt data with SOPS

 Note

-This module is part of the community.sops collection (version 1.6.7).
+This module is part of the community.sops collection (version 1.9.0).

 You might already have this collection installed if you are using the ansible package.
 It is not included in ansible-core.
 To check whether it is installed, run ansible-galaxy collection list.

 To install it, use: ansible-galaxy collection install community.sops.
+You need further requirements to be able to use this module, see Requirements for details.

 To use it in a playbook, specify: community.sops.sops_encrypt.